 Like muscular dystrophy, spina bifida cannot be cured.
 However, with proper treatment and symptom management, your child can lead a long, healthy life.
 Treatment for spina bifida is largely dependent upon which of the three types your child is suffering from.
 There are both surgical and nonsurgical treatments that may be recommended depending upon the severity of this disorder.

-“Since this is a life long condition, we spend quality time with the child and the family and get to know them so that the treatment approach is very collaborative in nature.
-We also look at the life of the child and make treatment plans well beyond the end of the normal pediatric age of 18.
+“Since this is a lifelong condition, we spend quality time with the child and the family to get to know them so that the treatment approach is very collaborative in nature.
+We also look at the life of the child and make treatment plans, looking to the future, well beyond the end of the normal pediatric age of 18.
 We want to be part of a consistent treatment into adulthood.”
 Kathryn Wiesman, MD